Employee Engagement: Why It’s Important For Your Business

 As alluded to in the previous point, communication is the key to creating a more trusting workplace environment.
 Solicit regular feedback from employees on their general sentiment and engagement in their work, and also on more specific matters — what do they think of the new office layout?
 How do they feel about your hybrid working strategy?
 Are they satisfied with the amount of training they receive?

-There are lots of ways to gather feedback, from anonymous surveys to public town hall sessions and one-to-one meetings between line managers and direct reports.
+There are lots of ways to gather feedback, from employee survey tools to public town hall sessions and one-to-one meetings between line managers and direct reports.
 As ever, different approaches will yield different results for different organizations; test multiple strategies to see what works best for you.

 It’s also important to note that gathering feedback is only one part of the process.
 To be impactful, employees must feel that managers aren’t just paying lip service to their feelings and suggestions.
 That means how you respond to that feedback — the specific actions you take —is crucial.
 Once a specific action is agreed upon, managers should report on progress toward implementing it, ensuring no one is left in the dark.